ngtff/M3UA/README.md

 Single ASP serving multiple AS

+easily handles 500 messages per second.

-For Support Please contact ngtff@hotmail.com
+For Commercial use or any other support Please contact ngtff@hotmail.com